henrywangzh/henrywangzh/README.md

 ## Moshi moshi, I'm Henry.
 CS generalist.
-Currently studying Computer Science at UCLA
+UCLA CS '24, incoming at Meta Reality Labs

 <!--
 **henrywangzh/henrywangzh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.